 The communication activities of political actors on social media were surveyed in order to identify potential consequences of social media perceptions - especially, to identify compliance reactions (chapter 2.3.1) and coordination reactions (chapter 2.3.3).
 Whether compliance or coordination reactions are present is an empirical question that depends on whether the presumed opinions of others or the presumed behavior of others are decisive explanatory factors.
 Moreover, in order to identify rectification reactions, citizens were asked how strongly they demand restrictions of online media and its influences.
-In the comparative study between Germans and Greeks, perceptions of others - a relevant mediator in the model of causes and consequences of (social) media perceptions.
+In the comparative study between Germans and Greeks, perceptions of hostility were focused on.
+These perceptions can be interpreted as presumed opinions of others - a relevant mediator in the model of causes and consequences of (social) media perceptions.